University Policy #1040

 The following definitions apply for the purpose of this policy:

 Personally Identifiable Information means identifiable information that is maintained in education records and includes direct identifiers, such as a student’s name or identification number, indirect identifiers, such as a student’s date of birth, or other information which can be used to distinguish or trace an individual’s identity either directly or indirectly through linkages with other information.

 Student means an individual currently or formerly enrolled or registered at Metropolitan State, or applicants for enrollment or registration at Metropolitan State.

 Educational data or education records means information recorded in any form directly related to an individually identifiable student collected, created, received, maintained or disseminated by Metropolitan State or by a person acting for the Metropolitan State.

 Education records do not include:

-- records of instructional personnel which are kept in the sole possession of the maker and are not accessible or revealed to any other individual except a temporary substitute for the maker and are destroyed at the end of the school year;
+- records of instructional personnel which are kept in the sole possession of the maker and are not accessible or revealed to any other individual;

-- employment records related exclusively to a student’s employment capacity (not employment related to status as a student, such as work study) and not available for use for any other purpose;
+- employment records that are related exclusively to a student’s status as an employee (and not employment related to status as a student worker, such as work study) and are not available for use for any other purpose;

 - medical or psychological treatment records, which are maintained and accessible only to professionals for treatment purposes;